When Are You Ready to Have A Wedding in Las Vegas?

-A good rule of thumb to follow that will help you maintain a mature, successful weddings in Las Vegas is to make sure that you and your partner are in the same stage of your lives, even if you aren’t the same age.
-For instance, an 11-year-old and a 17-year-old should not date for obvious reasons, where it is perfectly healthy for a 47-year-old and a 53-year-old to have a relationship.
+A good rule of thumb to follow that will help you maintain a mature, successful wedding in Las Vegas is to make sure that you and your partner are in the same stage of your lives, even if you aren’t the same age.
+For instance, an 11-year-old and a 17-year-old should not date for obvious reasons.
+However, it may be perfectly healthy for a 47-year-old and a 53-year-old to have a relationship.

 Personal Goals for the Marriage

 A marriage can mean very different things to different people.
 For some people who don’t want to get to married until their thirties, they want the marriage to really cement their secure, responsible adult lives.
-However, for a couple in their late teens or early twenties, even if they do not have that same financial security, it is perfectly valid for them to marry.
+Even if a younger couple does not have that same financial security, it is perfectly valid for them to marry.

 Finances and Career

-That young couple we mentioned earlier will probably not be able to afford a particularly lavish ceremony and reception, but there’s nothing wrong with that.
+That young couple we mentioned earlier will probably not be able to afford a particularly lavish ceremony and reception.
+There’s nothing wrong with that.
 The couple in their thirties, who are a bit more established, probably have a bit more financial leeway with their ceremony.
-It ultimately doesn’t matter how fancy the ceremony is or isn’t, but it is important to take into account your financial situation before being married, especially if you are currently struggling.
+It ultimately doesn’t matter how fancy the ceremony is, but it is important to take into account your financial situation before you marry, especially if you are currently struggling.

-While a marriage proposal can be something of a fun surprise, we highly recommend having an open and serious conversation about whether or not you and your partner plan to have kids together.
-It cannot be understated how much of a commitment it is to raise children, not just financially but also emotionally.
+A marriage proposal can be something of a fun surprise!
+However, we highly recommend having an open and serious conversation about having kids together.
+It is a huge commitment to raise children, not just financially but also emotionally.

-In an ideal world, this should go without saying, but nobody is perfect and sometimes simple things need to be stated: before you get married, you should ask yourself whether you are truly in love with your partner and you see your relationship lasting in the long run.
+Nobody is perfect and sometimes simple things need to be stated.
+Before marriage, you should ask yourself whether you are truly in love with your partner and you see your relationship lasting in the long run.
 Falling in love is easy, and any fool can say “I do” and sign a piece of paper at a wedding in Las Vegas.